14 October 2021

 "Individuals who are denied the right to work are equally then denied the significant social and wellbeing benefits that work offers including independence, dignity, purpose and financial security."

-“Overall, there remains systemic challenges to people with disability having equality of access to employment opportunities that we as a service provider cannot solve."
+“Overall, there remains systemic challenges to people with disability having equality of access to employment opportunities that we as a service provider cannot solve," Chris said.

 The sector, governments and businesses should consider other options, such as including the purpose provisions in funding contracts or organisations working together for better employment outcomes in local communities.